How do we find signals in data? In the era of ‘big data’ we are often faced with finding subtle signals obscured by noise and natural variability.

 In this course we will learn to use statistical techniques to reveal these signals – importantly, we will learn to do this in an objective way to make sure our results are robust and stand the test of time.

-Techniques covered in class include: basic statistics, regression, principal component/empirical orthogonal functions, and machine learning.
-In-class analysis will span examples across geophysics.
-Class grades will be based on homework, a midterm, and a final project of the student’s choosing.
+Techniques covered in class include: basic statistics, regression, principal component/empirical orthogonal functions, and machine learning topics including neural networks, random forest, Gaussian process, self organizing maps, and convolutional neural networks.
+In-class analysis will span examples across disciplines.

 We will explore different parts of the climate system and their interactions.